 - electroacoustic and interactive composition

 Many of our staff work across two or more of these broad fields, and most have interdisciplinary approaches to their specialisms.

 Our research is strongly collaborative and involves partnerships with academic, cultural and community colleagues from across the world.
-Yet staff within the department also share interests in particular research questions, themes and approaches that are brought together in our eight core research areas.
+Yet staff within the department also share interests in particular research questions, themes and approaches that are brought together in our seven core research areas.

 The core research areas are explored thematically through our Thursday research afternoons.
 These allow us to interrogate key issues in music research from multiple angles, fostering imaginative and multi-layered responses that are both intellectual and creative.

 Creative and performing practices

 Research into collaboration and creativity, musical notation, and creativity and the environment.